 Revertthe default rules, which restores the predefined settings or the settings pushed from Panorama.
 For details, see Overriding or Reverting a Security Policy Rule.

-Rules are evaluated from the top down and as they are enumerated on the
+Rules are evaluated top down and as enumerated on the

 Policiespage.
 To change the order in which the rules are evaluated against network traffic, select a rule and click